MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 </details>

 ## Summary
+* There are some visual edits you can make.
+Those are at your discretion, of course.
 * Take your two seasonal analysis sheets and merge the pivot tables and graphs into one new sheet.
 * Finally, take a screen shot of it, and as David Malan would say, *"voilà!"* Now your Excel summary visuals are complete!